Umbraco

 In this sense, a search engine can intuitively understand what we want to achieve with this search and extract relevant information for us.
 We don’t have to go into the page and find it ourselves.
 This happens thanks to schema markup and also because of previous related searches that the search engine took into account.
 In this case, the search engine is Google.

-Rich search result of New York concert tickets
+Google search result of concert tickets

 This result ranks #1 and offers us a series of possibilities such as dates, names of the shows, and a choice of a location from the venues.